btcross26/genestboost/docs/source/forward_neural_network_example.rst

 the source of bugs.
 Getting input and output sizes correct in advancing layers can be tricky as well.

-In the cells that follow, three layers are built manually: two convolutional layers and one dense layer that creates the final output.
+In the code that follows, three layers are built manually: two convolutional layers and one dense layer that creates the final output.
 With a little creativity, subclassing, and some elbow grease, the process could be automated.
 Due to a lack of computing power on the